esmil/lem-evdev/README.markdown

   Interrupt any coroutine waiting for IO on the device.

-  Returns `true` on success and `nil, 'not busy'` if no coroutine is for IO on the device.
+  Returns `true` on success and `nil, 'not busy'` if no coroutine is waiting for IO on the device.

 * __dev:get()__